 Discover the many natural wonders that make Yellowstone a world-renowned treasure.
-Endless geysers, thermal pools, mountains, lakes and canyons stretching on to the horizon.
+Endless geysers, thermal pools, mountains, lakes, and canyons stretching on to the horizon.
 You will visit memorable places such as the Grand Canyon of Yellowstone, Norris Geyser Basin, Old Faithful, Lewis Lake, and many others most visitors never see!
 Bring your camera as bison, elk, and other wildlife abound.
 You may even catch a glimpse of a wolf pack on the hunt in Hayden Valley.
-Experience Yellowstone in all its glory while paddling on the alpine lakes and hiking to remote and pristine vistas.
+Experience Yellowstone in all its glory – from alpine lakes to remote and pristine vistas.
 You will enjoy all of this from a comfortable base camp, complete with modern facilities.

 Day 1: Welcome to Yellowstone, America's first national park!

 The trip starts at Grant Village in Yellowstone National Park late in the afternoon.
 Set up camp and get to know your trip mates.
 Over supper share expectations for the upcoming days.
 There are several options for activities in Yellowstone National Park, which your Wilderness Inquiry staff will share with you.

 Day 2: Visit the Midway Geyser Basin followed by an afternoon hike.